Phoenix STS Logo

 ASET/RSET Analysis

-We measure Required Safe Egress Time (RSET) against Available Safe Egress Time (ASET) to determine whether your evacuation meets safety benchmarks for each compartment.
+We measure Required Safe Egress Time (RSET) against Available Safe Egress Time (ASET).
+This shows whether your evacuation meets safety benchmarks for each compartment.

 4